mikemfleming/underbar/README.md

 a Mac with Git installed already.

 ## Resources
 Make sure that you are familiar with these topics before continuing.
+If you don't already know all these concepts pretty well then just focus on getting the gist of each and know that you can reference these documents when you need to.

-Don't worry about getting into the weeds too much in the functional programming one, it's just good to have the gist of it for now if you are unfamiliar.
+Don't worry about getting into the weeds too much in the functional programming one, it's just there to expose you to the concept.
 * [Types in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Data_types)
 * [JavaScript Expressions](https://medium.com/launch-school/javascript-expressions-and-statements-4d32ac9c0e74)
 * [Conditional Statements](https://www.w3schools.com/js/js_if_else.asp)